Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Results

 The \emph{modulator neuron} also receives a positive or negative feedback signal from the \emph{supervisor}, based on comparison of the output and the actual label.
 It relays this signal to the winner prototype neuron in the form of a third-factor spike, as that prototype neuron decides the network's output.
 This supervisory signal is optional, and in its absence the \emph{modulator neuron} nevertheless sends a positive spike to perform unsupervised learning.
 In this paper, we focus on the supervised paradigm and refer the reader to the CLP paper~\cite{hajizada2024clp} for the unsupervised learning experiments.

-For each sample, only the winner prototype neuron that spiked first updates its input weights and individual dynamic learning rate (i.e., plasticity) based on this third-factor spike.
-The scale of each update depends on the internal learning rate, represented by a dynamic neuron parameter.
+For each sample, only the winner prototype neuron that spiked first updates its input weights and its individual learning rate --- whose magnitude reflects the neuron's current plasticity level --- based on this third-factor spike.
 The fine-grained nature of the winner neuron's plasticity thus implements the metaplasticity mechanism to mitigate forgetting.
-Subsequently, we propose the following learning rule to modify the input weights of the prototypes:
+Each sample is processed over multiple SNN time steps during which prototype, modulatory, and feedback spikes are produced, before the algorithmic time step advances to the next sample (full specification in Methods, Architecture).
+The precise local learning rule that realizes these updates while preserving the L2-normalized weight vectors required by the cosine-similarity readout is derived in the next subsection.